 It's true that many organic farms use natural pesticides allowed under the organic certification rules, but we do not use pesticides of any kind, even the ones approved for organic production.
 We have a completely no spray philosophy.
-We rely instead on a combination of birds, beneficial insects, and integrated pest management to holistically manage pests in a natural way without sprays of any kind.
+We rely instead on a combination of birds, beneficial insects, and integrated pest management to holistically manage pests in a natural way without using even organic-approved sprays.

 Do I have to order something every week?